SolaceProducts/terraform-provider-solacebrokerappliance/templates/guides/config-generator.md

 ### Supported Options

 The following parameters can be set as ENVIRONMENT VARIABLES.
-When used as environment variable, each parameter must be preceded with _SOLACEBROKER__.
-For example for a PubSub+ broker using username and password _**admin/password**_ would be:
+When used as an environment variable, each parameter must be preceded with _SOLACEBROKER__.
+An example for a PubSub+ broker using username and password _**admin/password**_ would be: